 2. The Jantar Mantar Observatory

-Near Connaught Place, one of New Delhi's largest and best-known business districts, Jantar Mantar is one of five astronomical observatories constructed by Maharaja Jai Singh I in 1725.
+Near Connaught Place, one of the beautiful places to visit in new Delhi which is also one of New Delhi's largest and best-known business districts, Jantar Mantar is one of five astronomical observatories constructed by Maharaja Jai Singh I in 1725.
 Designed to enable occupants to observe the movements of the sun, moon, and planets, this well-preserved historic site also boasts several other old instruments on display that were once used to track the course of heavenly bodies and predict eclipses.
-Highlights of this remarkable and architecturally pleasing building include an enormous sundial known as the Prince of Dials
+Highlights of this remarkable and architecturally pleasing building include an enormous sundial known as the Prince of Dials is the best places to explore in Delhi.

 3. The Indira Gandhi Memorial Museum